d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ```

 (**The minibatches that we sample at each iteration
-will take the shape (batch size, number of sequence steps).
+will take the shape (batch size, number of time steps).
 Once representing each input as a one-hot vector,
 we can think of each minibatch as a three-dimensional tensor,
 where the length along the third axis